NeuroTechX/ntx_slack_archive/general.md

  **firassafieddine** :

- >im mostly familiar with processing
+ >and a bit with python